Keene, New York: History

 The earliest settlement in the present village of Keene Center was in 1787.
 The town of Keene was created from splitting parts of the towns of Jay and Elizabethtown on March 19, 1808.
 This originally included current North Elba, but that was split in 1849 from the original Keene.
-The area was made of a mountainous and rocky surface, with a low population due to the unstable soil in the region.
-A nearby highway was extended to Keene Center via the towns of Lewis and Jay, but it was deemed unusable due to the structure of the area.
+The area is mountainous with bedrock close to the surface in most areas, leaving little arable land.
+It has a low population due to the unsuitable and often unstable soil in the region.
+A road along the Ausable River from Jay was extended south to Keene Center about 1797, but it was often deemed almost impassible due to the structure of the area.
 The town of Keene organized the first school district in the Adirondacks, which held its first recorded trustee meeting in 1813.

-The area had been a stronghold with the lumber and iron industries.
-However, exporting items made by these industries was difficult due to lack of transportation.
-By around 1820 sawmills, forges and gristmills were being built.
-The riverbed region of Keene sprouted the first community, and Keene Flats become another by 1840.
-In 1882, when the Adirondack Park was created as a state protected area, a privately tolled and maintained road to lower Ausable Lake was constructed.
+Early development in the area was based on lumber and iron extraction; however, exporting lumber was difficult due to lack of transportation, and most was used locally.
+The first sawmill was built in 1823 and was quickly followed by forges and gristmills.
+The riverbed region of Keene sprouted the first community, Keene Central, and Keene Flats (renamed Keene Valley in 1883) was developed by 1840.
+In 1892, after the Adirondack Mountain Reserve acquired the land, a privately tolled and maintained road to Lower Ausable Lake was constructed.

 In 2011, the town completed a grassroots project to bring broadband service to more than 97% of the homes in Keene, and installing the service in every home with a student in the town's public school.
 The extension of this network into rural areas makes it unique in the Adirondack Park.

-The Hurricane Mountain Fire Observation Station and Walton Bridge are listed on the National Register of Historic Places.
+The Hurricane Mountain Fire Observation Station, Slater Bridge (St. Huberts) and Walton Bridge are listed on the National Register of Historic Places.